lqhuang/awesome/topics/cloud.md

 - [GoogleContainerTools/skaffold](https://github.com/GoogleContainerTools/skaffold): Easy and Repeatable Kubernetes Development <https://skaffold.dev/>
 - [databus23/helm-diff](https://github.com/databus23/helm-diff): A helm plugin that shows a diff explaining what a helm upgrade would change
 - [emberstack/kubernetes-reflector](https://github.com/emberstack/kubernetes-reflector): Custom Kubernetes controller that can be used to replicate secrets, configmaps and certificates.
+- [knight42/krelay](https://github.com/knight42/krelay): A better alternative to `kubectl port-forward` that can forward TCP or UDP traffic to IP/Host which is accessible inside the cluster.

 ### App framework